-A dental implant is a long-term solution for replacing.
+A dental implant is a long-term solution for replacing missing teeth.
 Your dentist places them directly into your jawbone, where they provide an artificial replacement for the root of your missing tooth or teeth.
 They can support crowns or dentures, in a similar way that roots support natural teeth.
 Having missing teeth can really knock your confidence, as well as affect the way you eat and speak.
 Dental implants offer a long-lasting and discreet choice of treatment for replacing teeth.

 A dental implant itself is a titanium screw, which is placed directly into your jawbone, replacing your missing tooth root.
 After it’s fitted, the bone surrounding your implant will gradually fuse to it, holding the implant firmly in place.
 A false tooth (a crown or denture) is then fitted to the top of the implant (the abutment), giving a natural look to your smile.